School teacher, others forfeit N120m, cars as ICPC finds N540m in account

-ICPC Finds N540 Milion in Account of Primary School Teacher With N76K Salary, Court Makes Strong Decision
+ICPC Finds N540 Million in Account of Primary School Teacher With N76K Salary, Court Makes Strong Decision

 - A primary school teacher has been made to forfeit millions of naira found in her bank accounts by the Independent Corrupt Practices and Other Related Offences Commission